 The database server uses logical-log records to implement the two-phase commit protocol.
 You can use these logical-log records to detect heuristic decisions and, if necessary, to help you perform a manual recovery.
-(See Chapter 26, "Recovering Manually from Failed Two-Phase Commit," on page 26-1.)
+(See Chapter 26, "Manually recovering from failed two-phase commit," on page 26-1.)